-The mission of the Donor Issues Committee is to recommend to the Executive Committee policies, programs, and actions pertaining to the identification of stem cell donors (bone marrow, peripheral blood, and cord blood), harvesting procedures, product transportation, donor safety practices, and outcomes / long term follow-up within a member collection center; this includes the conduct of individuals and processes related to these procedures and practices.
+The mission of the Donor Issues Committee is to recommend to the Executive Committee policies, programs, and actions pertaining to the identification of stem cell donors (bone marrow, peripheral blood, unstimulated leukocytes, and cord blood), harvesting procedures, product transportation, donor safety practices, and outcomes / long term follow-up within a member collection center; this includes the conduct of individuals and processes related to these procedures and practices.

-- Nina Worel (Member Society, EBMT) - Chloe Anthias (Member Society, WMDA)
+- Nina Worel (Member Society, EBMT)

+- Thilo Mengling (Member Society, WMDA)

+- Jörg Halter (Member Society, EBMT)

-The Donor Issues Committee did not meet in person in 2021 due to the pandemic.
+The Donor Issues Committee did not meet in person in 2022 due to the pandemic.
 One videoconference took place for this committee.

-During 2021, the Donor Issues Committee completed the following projects:
+During 2022, the Donor Issues Committee completed the following projects: